OfficeDev/office-js-docs-pr.pt-br/docs/outlook/authentication.md

 ## <a name="callback-tokens"></a>Tokens de retorno de chamada

-Os tokens de retorno de chamada fornecem acesso à caixa de correio do usuário a partir do back-end do servidor, usando [Exchange Web Services (EWS)](/exchange/client-developer/exchange-web-services/explore-the-ews-managed-api-ews-and-web-services-in-exchange) ou a [API REST do Outlook](/previous-versions/office/office-365-api/api/version-2.0/use-outlook-rest-api).
-Considere usar tokens de retorno de chamada se seu suplemento:
+Callback tokens provide access to the user's mailbox from your server back-end, either using [Exchange Web Services (EWS)](/exchange/client-developer/exchange-web-services/explore-the-ews-managed-api-ews-and-web-services-in-exchange), or the [Outlook REST API](/previous-versions/office/office-365-api/api/version-2.0/use-outlook-rest-api).
+Consider using callback tokens if your add-in:

 - Precisar acessar a caixa de correio do usuário a partir do back-end do servidor.